j0rg30n3st1c/acme-stadium-docker/README.md

 git clone git@github.com:j0rg30n3st1c/acme-stadium-docker.git
 cd acme-stadium-docker/
 ```
+4. Configure environment variables (Optional): Make sure to customize the .env file according to your desired configuration.
+Adjust the MySQL variables as needed to suit your application requirements.
+Use the provided .env file as a template.
-4. Run `docker-compose up` to build and bring up all the services.
+5. Run `docker-compose up` to build and bring up all the services.
-5. Access the application through port 8080 in your browser: [https://localhost:8080/](https://localhost:8080/)
+6. Access the application through port 8080 in your browser: [https://localhost:8080/](https://localhost:8080/)

 ## Additional Notes